africanproofs/apregister/CONTRIBUTING.md

 # Contributing

 Thanks for the interest. `apregister` is the on-chain participant registry contract for the Flare ecosystem.
-The contract is **live on Flare mainnet and immutable** — there is no admin, no upgrade path, no funds at risk.
-Changes here are documentation, tests, deployment scripts, and (rarely) a coordinated redeploy.
+The contract is **live on Flare mainnet and immutable** — there is no admin and no funds at risk.
+Each participant has a self upgrade and maintenance path for their own record via `register()` upsert.
+Changes in this repo are documentation, tests, deployment scripts, and (rarely) a coordinated redeploy.

 ## Registering as a participant